antman999/learning-scala/README.md

 3. High-level - it lets manage complexity by letting you raise the level of abstraction.

 ## Small things to know
-* All operations in scala a method calls.
+* All operations in scala are method calls.
 ```
 doing 1 + 2 -> 3
 is actually doing this under the hood